 West Haven Historical Society

 [4.32] An early NHD&A engine crossing what was then variously called Fourth Ave, Allingtown Rd., or West Haven Road.
-By 1874, the thoroughfare would be known officially as Campbell Ave. to honor the British army adjutant who saved the life of a West Haven minister only to be shot later himself during the English invasion of 1779.
+By 1874, the thoroughfare would be known officially as Campbell Ave. to honor the British army adjutant who saved the life of a West Haven minister only to be shot later himself during the British invasion of West Haven in 1779.
 Note the primitive early construction on opening in 1871 with the rough-hewn stone abutment and spindly wooden trestle.
 One can't be completely sure but this train is probably heading to New Haven having just come through the Allingtown cut and onto trestlework that extended almost all the way to the West River.
 The bridge would be upgraded later and the trestlework filled in.

-[4.32.1] This is a later shot of the bridge over West Haven Rd., now Campbell Ave.
-There are solid stone abutments on both sides of the road, a sturdy wooden truss bridge, and filled embankments replacing the trestlework.
+[4.32.1] This is the later bridge over West Haven Rd., now Campbell Ave.
+There are solid stone abutments on both sides of the road, a sturdy wooden truss bridge, and filled embankments replacing the trestle work.
 Comparing the electrical wires in the shot below, the buggies and the trolley are likely heading south, making this a view to the north.
 This bridge may have been built in 1875-1876 when the NH&D spent nearly $24,000 for infrastructure improvements including bridges [CRC 23.1876.208].
 New abutments, "at the Allingtown highway bridge," likely the ones seen here, were put up in 1881 [CRC29.1882.34].
 The overhead trolley wire indicates that this scene is after the New Haven and West Haven Horse RR went electric in July of 1892 [NHER/07/07/1892/01], about the same time as the double-tracking [NHER/11/25/1892/04], so this shot has to be between then and the 1909 bridge replacement by the NYNH&H. A spokesman at the Shore Line Trolley Museum [click here] says the streetcar looks like a ca. 1901 Brill, 12-bench, two-truck, open car similar to the museum's 15-bench #614.
 A clearer look at the signboard on the car might narrow the 1901-1909 time frame somewhat further.

 Morgan Dunnigan Collection

 [4.32.2] Many thanks to Ellen and the gang at Marshall's Garage for contacting Morgan Dunnigan so we could have this historic photo.
 Work is being completed on the impressive concrete bridge in September of 1909.
 The older truss bridge has been removed and, if you look closely under the arch, you can see the temporary fly-around bridge standing on wooden pilings just behind it.
 Note also the 'Slow' sign above what is probably the roofline of a construction car on the new bridge and the busy workers on the flat car to the right.
 The view looks north up a still-primitive Campbell Ave. that carries the double-tracked trolley line, operated since June 1, 1907 by the Connecticut Co.
-These upgrades to the busy Derby line came at a time when there were a dozen or so daily passenger trains each way, including two to Pittsfield on the Berkshire Division.
+These upgrades to the busy Derby line came at a time when there were still a dozen or so daily passenger trains each way, including two to Pittsfield on the Berkshire Division.
 Additionally, NYNH&H Symbol Book No. 4, in effect June 5, 1910, shows a single weekday, way freight leaving New Haven at 9:15 p.m., arriving at Derby about 10.00 p.m., leaving Derby at about 10.15 p.m. and arriving back at New Haven about 10.45 p.m.
 Thanks to Richard Fleischer for the freight traffic info.